knpuniversity/contributing/knpu/documentation-bug.md

 ## Hunting down a Bug

 Ok: we want to document our new `TargetPathHelper`.
 Great!
-Except... where should this live?
-This can be harder than you think: it's not always obvious *where* some docs should live.
+Except... where should these new docs live?
+This can be a real challenge: the docs are huge!
 If you're not sure, don't worry: just choose some place that makes sense to you.
-If there's a better place, someone will tell you when reviewing your PR.
+If there's a better place, someone will tell you when reviewing your PR and you can move it!

 Head back to your terminal and move into `symfony-docs`.
-Because this feature builds off of the `TargetPathTrait`, let's see where *that's* documented:
+Because this feature builds off of `TargetPathTrait`, let's see where *that's* documented:

 ```terminal
 git grep TargetPathTrait
 ```

-Ok, apparently that's covered in some `form_login.rst` page.
+Ok: apparently that's covered in some `form_login.rst` file.
 Go find that in
 PhpStorm: `security/form_login.rst`.
 Look *all* the way down at the bottom.
 Yep, here is where it talks about `TargetPathTrait`.
-Let's add a few more details below this about our new class.
+We'll add a few more details below this about *our* new class.

-But wait... when I first opened this document, I noticed something interesting on top.
+But wait!
+When I first opened this document, I noticed something interesting on top.
 It describes how this "target path" feature works in general.
 Then, there's a note below: sometimes redirecting to the originally requested page can cause problems, like if a background AJAX request *appears* to be the last visited page,